WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 (Image Credit: Wikimedia Commons)

-In a shed, the panels are fitted vertically, with the groove fitting to the tongue of the panel below.
+In a wooden shed, the panels are fitted so that the boards are oriented with the grooves facing down, fitting to the tongue of the panel below.
 Further panels are stacked on each other to form a wall, roof, floor, or another wood surface.

 What is cladding?